 Example 7: Copepod research highlights the importance of disaggregating data by sex

-In copepods, a small aquatic crustacean, disaggregating respiration rate data by sex revealed different responses to increased partial pressure of carbon dioxide (pCO2) levels between male and females.
-In a study to further understand how these animals respond to ocean acidification, Cripps et al. (2016) found that respiration rates of male copepods decreased when exposed to high pCO2 levels while in females they increased under the same conditions.
+In copepods, small aquatic crustaceans, disaggregating respiration rate data by sex revealed different responses to increased partial pressure of carbon dioxide (pCO2) levels between males and females.
+In a study to further understand how these animals respond to ocean acidification, Cripps et al. (2016) found that respiration rates of male copepods decreased when exposed to high pCO2 levels, while in females they increased under the same conditions.
 Failure to account for this sex difference by pooling the data would have led to the false interpretation that high pCO2 levels had no effect on the respiration rate.
 See figure 1 in the article by Tannenbaum et al. (2019) for a visual depiction of this example and of the hazards of pooling data from both sexes.

 Example 8: Intersectional accuracy disparities of gender classification products

-Concerns have been raised about the imagined neutrality of machines, data, and algorithms, with research findings suggesting that cultural bias can be built into such technologies.
+Concerns have been raised about the imagined neutrality of machines, data and algorithms, with research findings suggesting that cultural bias can be built into such technologies.
 Buolamwini and Gebru (2018) evaluated the accuracy of well-known commercially available gender classification products on women and men of different skin types.
-They analyzed the data not only by gender and skin type separately but also their intersection, resulting in 4 intersectional subgroups: darker women, darker men, lighter women and lighter men.
+They analyzed the data not only by gender and skin type separately, but also by their intersection, resulting in 4 intersectional subgroups: darker women, darker men, lighter women and lighter men.
 They found that, overall, women were misclassified at a higher rate than men, and darker-skinned individuals were also classified with greater error rates than individuals with lighter skin types.
 However, accuracy rates were lowest when classifying darker women.
 Error rates were up to 34% for darker-skinned women, 12% for darker-skinned men, and only 7% and 1% for lighter skin women and men, respectively.
 This study highlights the importance of inclusive product development and testing to reduce bias and to achieve more equitable systems.
 The Gender Shades video produced by the MIT Media Lab provides a good overview of this example.

 Example 9: Reporting sex in animal research

 Sex is still often not reported in animal research today in many disciplines, and when it is, females are often underrepresented (Beery and Zucker, 2011).
 A survey of journal articles within specific biomedical subfields reported that 22 to 42% of articles did not specify the sex of animal subjects in select neuroscience, physiology and interdisciplinary biology journals.
-In marine species, a review of ocean acidification studies on key taxonomic groups (Echinodermata, Crustacea, Mollusca and fish) reported that 85% of studies failed to consider sex at all even though sex-based differences in response to ocean acidification have been documented (Ellis et al. 2017).
+In marine species, a review of ocean acidification studies on key taxonomic groups (Echinodermata, Crustacea, Mollusca and fish) reported that 85% of studies failed to consider sex at all, even though sex-based differences in response to ocean acidification have been documented (Ellis et al. 2017).
 Failing to report on the sex of study animals may lead to inaccurate conclusions and decreases reproducibility.
 If sex determination cannot be made, this should be disclosed.

-Dissemination of resultsFootnote 1
+5. Dissemination of resultsFootnote 1

 - What means of dissemination will be most effective in reaching those who will use and/or could benefit from the findings?

-- How will inclusivity be integrated in dissemination?
+- How will inclusivity be integrated during dissemination?
 Will accessible formats be used?
 Will anyone who took part in the research receive a summary of the research findings and/or be invited to a presentation about the work?

-- Does the dissemination material take into account gender sensitive and inclusive communication (e.g. gender-neutral language or unbiased content)?
+- Does the dissemination material take into account gender sensitive and inclusive communication (e.g., gender-neutral language or unbiased content)?

 Example 10: Effective dissemination strategies in an Arctic ecology research program